nerocide/jhe42b_buzzer_firmware/README.md

 ## STMLinker connection

-You should connect your wires as follow to the linker.
+Connect the wires to the linker as shown below.

 <img src="https://user-images.githubusercontent.com/32848699/128609610-dc31b74a-f0d0-4a57-a1cb-39078045d49f.jpg" width="500"/>

-If you don't want to solder on board, you can use a contraption like so...
+Alternatively, if you don't want to solder on the board, you can use a setup like this:

 <img src="ressources/img/pince-a-linge.jpg" width="100"/>
 +